noahehall/theBookOfNoah/0current/databases/looker.md

   - fields: either a dimension/measure, populate the `SELECT` clause in a query
   - filter: expressions applied to fields, populate the `WHERE` and `HAVING` clauses
   - sort order: the fields & type of sort, populate the `ORDER BY` clause
+- basic syntax
+  - strings can be wrapped in double quotes
+  - sql statements end in `;;`
+  - generally any object accepts one of:
+    - description: displayed in a tooltip on hover and other detail places
+    - group_label: combines explores/views/fields into custom groups
+    - hidden:
+    - label: the display name
+    - view_label: for explores/views/joins
+      - if given the same name as another entity, the fields of this view will be placed with that other entity in the GUI

 ```sql